Discuss New shower, old tiles. in the Canada Tile Advice area at TilersForums.com.

 Unregistered

 OK, thanks for clarifying.
 I have 1 more question!
 If I make good and prep the existing wall for tanking what would I use to seal the gap between the bath top and tanked wall?
 As far as I understand the waterproofing tape in the likes of the Mapei kit is for joints between two tanked substrates such as wall-to-floor, not wall-to-bath.
-Would I use an acrylic or silicone sealant (eg. Mapesil AC)?
+Would I use an acrylic or Silicon sealant (eg. Mapesil AC)?
 I am presuming this would be a necessary step or moisture permeating the tiled surface could make its way down the tanking and wet the portion of un-tanked wall behind the bath?
-After tiling, the bath top would then be sealed with silicone on top of this?
+After tiling, the bath top would then be sealed with Silicon on top of this?

 Many thanks.